GaussianForest: Hierarchical-Hybrid 3D Gaussian Splatting for Compressed Scene Modeling: Related Work

-NeRF \cite{nerf} employs MLPs with compact size and continuous representation to model scenes.
-However, neural implicit representation leads to notably low time efficiency, attributed in part to long inference times of deep MLPs.
-Adhering to the principle of trading space for time, Plenoxels \cite{super1} partitions the 3D space and stores associated attributes within each grid.
-However, high-resolution grids are necessary for detailed rendering, significantly escalating storage requirements.
-TensoRF \cite{tensorf} applies the Tensor Decomposition on 3D grids, substantially reducing the model size but still remaining notably larger than implicit approaches.
-3DGS \cite{3dgs} represents a scene with collections of explicitly represented Gaussians, where millions of Gaussians are required for high-fidelity modeling, resulting in substantial model sizes.
+NeRF \cite{nerf} utilizes MLPs characterized by compact size and continuous mapping to model scenes.
+This implicit representation has been embraced by numerous subsequent studies over time.
+However, in addition to the prolonged inference times associated with deep MLPs, updates at arbitrary positions require optimization across the entire network, further exacerbating its inefficiency.
+A straightforward acceleration strategy involves a trade-off between space and time: explicitly storing 3D attributes and retrieving them directly.
+Following this principle, Plenoxels \cite{plen} partitions the 3D space and stores the associated attributes within each grid.
+However, high-resolution grids are necessary for detailed rendering, which significantly increases storage requirements.
+TensoRF \cite{tensorf} addresses this issue by applying Tensor Decomposition to 3D grids, substantially reducing the model size, although it remains considerably larger than implicit approaches.
+Meanwhile, 3DGS \cite{3dgs} represents scenes using collections of explicitly represented Gaussians, where millions of Gaussians are required for high-fidelity modeling, resulting in substantial model sizes.